 Cohabitants

-The legal aspects of cohabitation
+The legal side of cohabitation

-It is advisable to seek legal advice early to avoid unpleasant surprises.
-Our family law attorneys are ready to assist you in formulating contracts or resolving disputes when cohabitation has broken down.
-Mediation is often an appropriate way to accomplish this process.
-We take a holistic approach to your partnership, parenting and future aspirations.
+Our family law attorneys are ready to assist you in drafting contracts or resolving disputes when cohabitation has ended.
+Mediation is often an appropriate way to do this.
+We take a holistic approach, focusing on mutual relationships, parenting and your wishes for the future.

 Blog series: Living together in the Netherlands